benathi/fastswa-semi-sup/README.md

 ./data-local/bin/prepare_cifar100.sh
 ```

+## Semi-Supervised Learning with fastSWA
 We provide training scripts in folder *exps*.
-To replicate the results for CIFAR-10 using the Mean Teacher model + fast-SWA on 4000 labels with a 13-layer CNN, run the following:
+To replicate the results for CIFAR-10 using the Mean Teacher model on 4000 labels with a 13-layer CNN, run the following:

 ```
 python experiments/cifar10_mt_cnn_short_n4k.py